pman06/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 3-print_alphabt.py - A program that prints the ASCII alphabet, in lowercase, not followed by a new line.

 4-print_hexa.py - A program that prints all numbers from 0 to 98 in decimal and in hexadecimal

+5-print_comb2.py - A program that prints numbers from 0 to 99.